 Review by Senate Council Office

-The Senate Council Office shall review proposals for certificates, degrees, and badges for compliance with current rules and regulations.
+The Senate Council Office shall review proposals for certificates, degrees, badges, the University Honors credential for compliance with current rules and regulations.

 New Certificates and Degrees

 : The Senate Council Office shall forward these proposals to the Senate's Academic Programs Committee (SAPC, SR 1.4.2.7) for review.
 The SAPC shall submit its evaluation and recommendation to the Senate Council.